2008 Women's Cricket World Cup Qualifier: Regional qualification

 Unlike in 2003, four teams had to qualify for the tournament.
-Ireland and South Africa qualified automatically as they played in the previous World Cup, the Netherlands and Scotland qualified automatically as the only remaining European teams.
+Ireland and South Africa qualified automatically as they had played in the previous World Cup, the Netherlands and Scotland qualified automatically as the only remaining European teams.

 Africa

-The African leg of qualifying was a four team round-robin tournament played in Nairobi, Kenya in December 2006.
+The African leg of qualifying was a four-team round-robin tournament played in Nairobi, Kenya in December 2006.
 Participating teams were Kenya, Tanzania, Uganda and Zimbabwe.
 Zimbabwe won all three of their games and qualified for the main tournament.

 Americas

-The Americas leg of qualifying was a three match series between Bermuda and Canada, played at Beacon Hill Park in Victoria, British Columbia, Canada in September 2006.
+The Americas leg of qualifying was a three-match series between Bermuda and Canada, played at Beacon Hill Park in Victoria, British Columbia, Canada in September 2006.
 Canada won the first match, but Bermuda came back to win the remaining two and thus qualify for the main tournament.

 Asia

-The Asian leg of qualifying was a three match series between Pakistan and Hong Kong, played in Lahore, Pakistan in September 2006.
+The Asian leg of qualifying was a three-match series between Pakistan and Hong Kong, played in Lahore, Pakistan in September 2006.
 Pakistan won all three matches, two by over 200 runs, thus qualifying for the main tournament.